Frequently asked questions......

 What style of Yoga do you teach?

 I would say I have an eclectic style which is a synthesis of all my many years of yoga practice & training - but it is broadly based on a foundation of

 Hatha Yoga.
-The classes involve yoga asana (postures & sequence breath-work; relaxation & mindfulness meditation practices.
-I also use Energy Medicine Yoga to activate the energy body.
+The classes involve yoga asana (postures & sequencing; breath-work; relaxation & mindfulness meditation practices.
+I also incorporate Energy Medicine Yoga practices to activate/balance the energy body.

 I also teach Seasonally, changing on a monthly basis which has a specific focus, to balance the energies of the particular season.